UniMedVL: Unifying Medical Multimodal Understanding and Generation through Observation-Knowledge-Analysis: Appendix

 \subsection{Expert Review Validation System}

-This section presents an expert review validation system that evaluates the quality of our UniMed-5M dataset construction and two caption generation approaches described in the Data Enhancement Pipeline (Section~\ref{sec:appendix_prompts}):
+This section presents an expert review validation system that evaluates the quality of our UniMedVL-5M dataset construction and two caption generation approaches described in the Data Enhancement Pipeline (Section~\ref{sec:appendix_prompts}):

 \textbf{Simple approach:} Caption fusion that combines structured descriptions from Stage 1 with original captions (Stage 2 of CAG pipeline).

 \textbf{Thinking-enhanced approach:} Incorporates an additional planning process with <think> tags that integrates reasoning steps before medical image generation (Stage 3 of CAG pipeline).
 The validation system evaluates both data quality and methodological effectiveness.